malkosofiya/Bikesharing_with_Tableau/README.md

 ## Overview of the analysis

-The purpose of this analysis is to create robust visualizations that help better understand and explore bikesharing program in NYC.
+The purpose of this analysis is to create robust visualizations that help better understand and explore the bikesharing program in NYC.

 ## Results

-Using the bikesharing from August 2019 the following 7 visualizatiobns were built:
+Using the bikesharing data from August 2019 the following 7 visualizatiobns were built:

 1) A map showing the top starting locations for bikeshare.
 ![Screen Shot 2022-11-13 at 6 17 45 PM](https://user-images.githubusercontent.com/110862261/201552318-86d1ca40-5ff9-4a31-bf8a-451ff888ac02.png)